GC / LC — MS High resolution

 GC / LC — MS visualization

-This tool allows visualizing and interact with chromatograms generated using GC/LC — MS techniques.
+This tool allows you to visualize and interact with chromatograms generated using GC/LC — MS techniques.

 Files loading

-This view came with and preloaded test case, so you may just click on it and start to analyze the data.
+This view comes with a preloaded test case, so you may just click on it and start analyzing the data.

 Chromatogram visualization